NDAA is a diverse and dynamic organization that offers competitive pay, excellent benefits, a great work environment, and a life-changing mission.

 NDAA is an equal opportunity employer.

-All jobs are located in Alexandria, Virginia.
+All jobs are located in Arlington, Virginia.
 Jobs require relocation to area.

 Prosecutor Job Openings

 The Dane County DA’s Office currently has one full-time Assistant District Attorney (ADA) vacancy.
 The Dane County DA’s Office is particularly interested in recruiting an ADA who will focus his or her practice in the area of crimes against children.
 This will include prosecuting serious cases of child maltreatment (both abuse and neglect).
 The ideal candidate will be knowledgeable regarding the best practices for child forensic interviewing, the forensic science of abusive head trauma, the process of disclosure regarding child sexual abuse, and the impact of chronic child maltreatment on the wellbeing of children.
 Candidates who lack this type of experience are still encouraged to apply as this hiring pool may be used to fill other vacancies arising during the first six months of 2017.

 Full job posting

 In response to the need to ensure the integrity of the criminal justice system, the District Attorney of San Francisco, George Gascón, is taking an innovative approach to the investigation and prosecution of officer involved shootings (OIS), in custody deaths and excessive use of force, by creating an Independent Investigations Bureau (IIB).
 The new Bureau will be responsible for investigating and prosecuting cases of law enforcement officers who violate the Fourth and/or Fourteenth Amendment rights of individuals.

 The Republic of Palau (ROP), a beautiful island nation in the Western Pacific with a population of about 20,000 persons, is seeking applicants for the position of Attorney General.
 The position is filled by presidential appointment.